-The emergence of these flies can be a magical time in Montnana.
-As a fly fisherman, one of the most exhilarating experiences is witnessing a hatch on the water.
-The sight of insects emerging and fish rising to feed can be both captivating and challenging.
-One such hatch that many anglers eagerly anticipate is the Pale Morning Dun (PMD) hatch.
-The Pale Morning Dun lives and hatches in rivers and streams throughout Montana, but what happens on the Missouri river can be magical.
+The emergence of the Pale Morning Dun can be a magical time in Montana.
+As a fly fisherman, one of the most exhilarating experiences is witnessing a hatch.
+The sight of mayflies emerging and fish rising to feed can be captivating and challenging.
+Many fly anglers eagerly anticipate the Pale Morning Dun hatch.
+PMD’s hatching in rivers and streams throughout Montana, but what happens on the Missouri river is a sight to see.

 Timing the PMD Hatch

 Timing the PMD hatch requires understanding the key environmental factors that influence its occurrence.
 Factors such as water temperature, weather conditions, and the life cycle of the insects play crucial roles.
-They dwell in the riverbed for about a year before emerging as winged adults.
+Pale Morning dun nymphs dwell in the riverbed for about a year before they emerge as winged adults.
 Warmer water temperatures in the spring and early summer activate the nymphs.
-This leads to the emergence of the adult insects in early June.
-Monitoring water temperatures and flows at Holter dam will help you gauge the progress of the hatch.
+This leads to the emergence of the adult insects around the second week of June.
+Monitoring water temperatures at Holter dam and down river will help you gauge the progress of the hatch.

 Life Cycle of the Pale Morning Dun Fly

 - Egg: The female Pale Morning Dun mayfly lays her eggs on the surface of the water.
-The eggs then sink to the bottom of the stream or river.
+The eggs then sink to the bottom of the river.

 - Emergence: When the nymph is fully grown, it emerges from the water.
 Shedding its final exoskeleton, becoming a dun.
-This stage typically lasts a few hours before completing its transformation into a mature adult.
+This is when they are most vulnerable and trout lie to eat them.

-- Adult : Once the transformation is complete, the Pale Morning Dun becomes a sexually mature adult mayfly.
-The adult has sailboat looking wings and is a pale yellowish color, hence the name “Pale Morning Dun.”
+- Adult : Once the transformation is complete, the Pale Morning Dun becomes an adult mayfly.
+The adult has sailboat looking wings and is pale yellowish in color, hence the name “Pale Morning Dun.”

 - Spinner Stage: Shortly after molting, the mayfly becomes a spinner.
-The spinner has clear wings and is sexually mature.
-The male mayfly will form mating swarms above the water, and the female will join the swarm to mate.
 The spinner mates and lays eggs before dying, completing the life cycle.
 Spinners can often be seen floating with their wings laid flat on the water or “spent” on the slower softer sections of the river.

 Fly Fishing Techniques and Fly Selection

-During the PMD hatch, rainbows and brown trout become highly active and feed voraciously on the emergent mayflies.
+During the PMD hatch, rainbow and brown trout become highly active and feeding on the emerging mayflies.
 Matching the hatch with accurate imitations and employing effective fly fishing techniques is essential.
-Nymphing and dry fly fishing are all productive methods to entice trout during this hatch.
+Nymphing and dry fly fishing are both productive methods to entice trout during this hatch.
 Fly patterns designed to float on or just beneath the surface film such as spinners, cripples and emergers are excellent choices.

 The Top Five Pale Morning Dun Dry Flies